13 Mar 2026

 By Sebastian Maniak

 What if you could manage your Kubernetes cluster from Telegram?
-Not through a half-baked webhook that runs kubectl β€” but through a real AI agent that understands context, uses tools, and responds intelligently?
+Not through a half-baked webhook that runs kubectl β€” but through a real AI agent that understands context, uses tools, responds intelligently, and asks for your approval before doing anything destructive?

 In this article, I’ll walk you through how I built exactly that: a Telegram bot that connects to a kagent AI agent running on my home lab Kubernetes cluster (Talos Linux on Proxmox), giving me full cluster operations from my phone.
 The entire thing is deployed via GitOps with ArgoCD, secrets come from HashiCorp Vault, and the bot uses the A2A (Agent-to-Agent) protocol to communicate with kagent.